Boston University Sargent College of Health & Rehabilitation Sciences

 What is an accommodation?

 An accommodation is a change to how things are done or constructed.
-“Reasonable Accommodations” refers to protections for workers with disabilities.
+“Reasonable Accommodations” refer to protections for workers with disabilities.
 This is the legal term under the Americans with Disabilities Act, or the ADA.
 A disability is a condition, including psychiatric conditions, that limits your ability to do a major life activity.
 For example, it might be difficult to take care of yourself, or to go to work, or go to school.
 An accommodation is a change to the work or school environment that helps the you succeed in work or school.
 An accommodation “levels the playing field” so that people with disabilities can take part in settings that people without disabilities can take part in.

 Reasonable Accommodations